3 days in Stockholm is an ideal amount of time to see this fascinating city.

 The Royal Palace

 If you want to have a look inside, the entrance costs €16.
-If you purchase the Stockholm Pass, you’ll get in for free and get to marvel at the stunning interior of the palace!
+If you purchase a Stockholm Pass, you’ll get in for free and get to marvel at the stunning interior of the palace!

 Djurgården

 Djurgården is one of the largest parts of Stockholm and is home to a museum island, similar to the one in Berlin.
-It’s also home to a large park which is worth exploring too.

 It’s on this island where you’ll find the ABBA and Vasa museums, as well as a host of other museums.
 These include the Thiel Gallery, Biological Museum and even a Water Museum.